RunLLM/aqueduct/src/ui/README.md

 # Aqueduct UI

 The Aqueduct UI is implemented in Next.js.
-Once you've installed the Aqueduct package, you can start the UI by running `aqueduct ui`.
+Once you've installed the Aqueduct package, you can start the UI by running `aqueduct start`.

 The code here is organized into two directories -- a component library in `common/` that is published to npm as a package called `@aqueducthq/common`, and an application server in `app/`